VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 as a function argument in our test, allowing us to use `monkeypatch` in the test.
 We call `monkeypatch.setattr(OBJECT, "ATTRIBUTE", ATTRIBUTE_VALUE)` to set the object's `ATTRIBUTE` to `ATTRIBUTE_VALUE`.
-If we want to replace a module's global variable with a new one, the `OBJECT` *is* the module containing the global variable (note we had imported the module `example` before using it in the test).
+If we want to replace a module's global variable with a new one, the `OBJECT` _is_ the module containing the global variable (note we had imported the module `example` before using it in the test).
 The second argument is the attribute we want to replace as a string (ie, in quotation marks) -- in this case, the module's global variable `GLOBAL_SLEEP_SECONDS` is the attribute we want to be replaced.
-Finally, the third argument is the value we want to set the attribute (argument
+Finally, the third argument is the value we want to set the attribute (argument 2) with.
-2) with.
 Here we are changing that value to `1`.
 Now the test will run with a 1-second sleep instead of its original 3-second sleep.
 After the test is over, all objects changed by `monkeypatch` revert to their original values.